Do you offer discounts?

-Children 12 and under receive a 50rmb discount for any tour, as long as you eat more than them!
-3 & Under is free.
+Children ages 4-15 receive a discounted rate in each tour, as long as you eat more than them!
+Please choose the appropriate categories when booking online.
+Ages 3 & Under is free.

-My child doesn’t eat very much, why do you charge for children?
+My child doesn’t eat very much, why do you charge for children over 3?

 Will I need to walk very far?

 Most of our tours do not include any walking.
 We know you have walked a lot when traveling in China, so we want you to enjoy your time with us.
 More importantly, we want to take you to the best food in the city, not just one street or area.
 Our evening tours in Beijing, Chengdu and Xian are walk-free, other than the steps it takes to get from your tuktuk to the table, which allows us to cover a lot of ground!